Next intakeNot applicable

 You'll study five streams of plumbing: drainage, gas, roofing, sanitary and water.
 If you choose to study the mechanical stream, you'll complete an additional stage.

-Examples of some of the courses studied as part of this program include:
+Examples of some of the courses studied as part of this certificate include:

 - fusion pipe welding